reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_09.md

 ## Lab Objectives

-Task 1 : Create a notebook.<br>
+Task 1 : Create a notebook<br>
-Task 2 : Load data into a dataframe.<br>
+Task 2 : Load data into a dataframe<br>
-Task 3 : Train a machine learning model.<br>
+Task 3 : Train a machine learning model<br>
-Task 4 : Use MLflow to search and view your experiments.<br>
+Task 4 : Use MLflow to search and view your experiments<br>
-Task 5 : Explore your experiments.<br>
+Task 5 : Explore your experiments<br>

 ### Estimated timing: 45 minutes